 - ECG: Normal Sinus Rhythm, Bi-atrial enlargement, RBBB, LVH

 Working Diagnosis: Hypertrophic Cardiomyopathy (HCOM)

 ED/Hospital course: Patient was given 324 mg of ASA and admitted to Telemetry with a diagnosis of Hypertrophic Cardiomyopathy.
 While still in the ED waiting for a bed on Telemetry the patient had multiple runs of non-sustained V-Tach and Cardiology was consulted.
 The patient was started on ASA and Metoprolol PO.
 A 2D ECHO was done which was consistent with HCOM.
 Patient remained stable on Telemetry for 3 days prior to discharge.
 The patient’s Troponin was trended daily, 0.308 in the ED, 0.288 on day 1 of admission, and 0.314 on day 2 of admission.
-Patient was told to follow up with Cardiology Clinic for possible AICD placement planning.
+Patient was told by her family medicine doctor to follow up with Cardiology Clinic for possible AICD placement planning.

 Hypertrophic cardiomyopathy (HCM) is one of the most common inherited cardiac disorders (affecting ~ 1 in 500 people) and is the number one cause of sudden cardiac death in young athletes.
 Annual mortality is estimated at 1-2 %.

 - Dynamic Obstruction of the Left Ventricular Outflow Obstruction (LVOT)